ContentGardeningStudio/djangoexampleapp/README.md

 ## Package features

 - Custom `User` model and associated `Profile` model
+- `Quote` model, to support data created by "staff" users in the app
 - Unit tests for models (using `pytest`, `pytest-cov`, and `model-bakery`)
-- Ruff as code linter and formatter
+- Ruff as code linter and formatter + Pre-commit hook
-- Pre-commit hook configuration
 - CI configuration using Github Action
 - Modular settings structure, using `django-split-settings`
+- Configured Django Debug Toolbar
 - Templates/Style based on `django-style`

 ## Getting started